Mymyilmaz/idmanagement.gov/_implement/unifyia-guide.md

 ## Passkeys Implementation Using the Unifyia Platform

-<p align="justify">The implementation of the passkeys within federal agencies involves technical and policy aspects while ensuring alignment with federal standards.
+<p align="justify"> Implementing the passkeys within federal agencies involves technical and policy aspects while ensuring alignment with federal standards.
 The issuance of the passkeys can be operator-based or self-issued by a user based on the organization's policies.
 The passkeys implementation for government and federal agencies using the Unifyia platform focuses on issuing passkeys on external security keys/smart cards and the Unifyia ID Wallet app.
 The following are the considerations for implementing the strategy:</p>
 ![Passkeys Implementation Strategy]({{site.baseurl}}/assets/unifyia/0-fido2-implementation-strategy.png)

 - **Role-based access control** Define granular user controls by allowing role-based access privileges.
-The Unifyia platform supports PIV roles and also the generic operator and administrator roles.
+The Unifyia platform supports PIV and generic operator and administrator roles.
 It allows you to assign privileges as required to a specific role.
 - **Configure FIDO2 policies and workflows** Define the policy considerations for the implementation and configure the FIDO2 policies and workflows required for the defined implementation.
 - **Device profiles** Configure the device profiles for hardware tokens such as YubiKeys, smart cards such as ZTPass smart cards, and the Unifyia ID Wallet app that can be issued for issuance.
 This enables flexibility for remote and mobile workforce requirements.
-- **System integration** Agencies must configure identity management systems and relying parties including integration with federated identity providers to support FIDO2 workflows.
+- **System integration** Agencies must configure identity management systems and relying parties, including integration with federated identity providers to support FIDO2 workflows.
 - **MFA** Define the authentication policies for the platform and integrated relying parties.
-You can configure a default authentication method and set a preferred order of options for multi-factor authentication.
+You can configure a default authentication method and set a preferred order of multi-factor authentication options.
 - **User enrollment** Define a user enrollment strategy.
-The Unifyia platform allows multiple options to onboard users simplifying the enrollment process for users:
+The Unifyia platform allows multiple options to onboard users, simplifying the enrollment process for users:
   - Operators can sponsor and enroll new users.
   - Users can leverage existing federal identity credentials such as PIV to onboard and enroll.
   - Users can leverage the existing credentials of the integrated identity providers to enroll using OpenID Connect or Security Assertion Markup Language protocols.
 The platform currently supports Entra ID and Okta.